-- 4.10 It is the current policy of the Council not to collect side waste placed alongside wheeled bins for collection.
-This policy was approved by the Executive Board in April 2005 (minute EXB53/2005 refers) however, to date, this policy has not been applied.
-Instead, the Council has maintained a progressive approach of education and awareness raising of waste matters in an attempt to engage with householders to reduce the amount of residual waste presented for collection. - 4.11 Communication and awareness raising campaigns will continue, however, as a result of the increasing costs of disposing of residual waste, and the failure of many residents to cease placing out side waste for collection, it is now being recommended that the Council applies its policy of not collecting side waste, other than in exceptional circumstances, such as during the Christmas holiday period or other unavoidable disruptions in service. - 4.12 All residents who have wheeled bins are now provided with kerbside multi-material recycling collections.
+- 4.12 It is the current policy of the Council not to collect side waste placed alongside wheeled bins.
+This policy was previously approved by the Executive Board (minute EXB53/2005 refers) however, to date, this policy has not been applied.
+Instead, the Council has maintained a progressive approach of education and awareness raising of waste matters in an attempt to engage with householders to reduce the amount of residual waste presented for collection. - 4.13 Communication and awareness raising campaigns will continue, however, as a result of the increasing costs of disposing of residual waste, and the failure of many residents to cease placing out side waste for collection, it is now being recommended that the Council applies its policy of not collecting side waste, other than in exceptional circumstances, such as during the Christmas holiday period or other unavoidable disruptions in service. - 4.14 All residents who have wheeled bins are now provided with kerbside multi-material recycling collections.
 Residents are able to have additional or larger bins for recycling to ensure that they have sufficient capacity for recycling.
-The 'no side waste' policy will encourage residents to accept responsibility for their waste and to think about minimising their waste, and recycle more of what they do produce. - 4.13 To apply a consistent approach to encouraging positive behavioural change, waste minimisation and increased recycling, the draft Policy limits the number of sacks that will be taken from properties that do not have wheeled bins.
-Residents in such properties are provided with a kerbside multi-material recycling collection service using boxes and are also able to request additional boxes to meet their individual capacity requirements. - 4.14 The attached Policy document seeks to ensure that the Council provides high quality, cost effective services that are applied fairly and consistently to all households.
+The 'no side waste' policy is intended to encourage residents to accept responsibility for their waste, to think about minimising what they produce and recycle as much as possible. - 4.15 To apply a consistent approach to encouraging positive behavioural change, waste minimisation and increased recycling, the draft Policy limits the number of sacks that will be taken from properties that do not have wheeled bins.
+Residents in such properties are provided with a kerbside multi-material recycling collection service using boxes and are also able to request additional boxes to meet their individual capacity requirements. - 4.16 Members are asked to approve the adoption of the attached draft Policy, which seeks to ensure that the Council provides high quality, cost effective services that are applied fairly and consistently to all households.
 In addition to setting out clear and robust waste collection policies the document sets out pledges to residents on the level of service that they can expect to receive from the Council.